Saturday, April 18, 2015

 2015 ~Sunday, April 12, Spending the day with grandson's at UNA, & Florence Library!

-Took the boys with me to church, after church we ate lunch at Zaxby's, I ordered a Zaxby's Snack Meal, with salad no fries, Nevada ordered Kickin' Chicken sandwich meal, Montana ordered hot wings with fries.
+I took the boys with me to church.
+After church, we ate lunch at Zaxby's.
+I ordered a Zaxby's Snack Meal with salad, no fries.
+Nevada ordered a Kickin' Chicken sandwich meal, and Montana ordered hot wings with fries.

-Then on to target we rode to UNA to see the two lions LEO and UNA, where they were resting, they both moved one time and that was to get into the shade.
+Then, on our way to the target, we rode to UNA to see the two lions, LEO and UNA.
+While they were resting, they both moved at the same time to get into the shade.

 Leo the male lion

-I stopped to take pictures of the flowing fountain and historic builds, the colorful tulips, and flowering white & pink dogwood trees.
+I stopped to take pictures of the flowing fountain, the historic buildings, the colorful tulips, and the flowering white & pink dogwood trees.

 Tulips